arduino/help-center-content/content/Hardware/Core Boards/How-to-burn-the-bootloader-on-an-Arduino-Mega-using-an-Arduino-UNO.md

 08. Connect the Arduino Uno to your PC again.

-09. Check the board and port selection like in step 2 and 3.
+09. Check the port selection like in step 2 and 3.

+10. Change the board to Arduino Mega or Mega 2560.

-10. Select `Tools > Programmer > Arduino as ISP`.
+11. Select `Tools > Programmer > Arduino as ISP`.

-11. Select `Tools > Burn Bootloader`.
+12. Select `Tools > Burn Bootloader`.

     The following confirmation message will show at the bottom of Arduino IDE if successful: